 How will I know when it's time to renew my license?

 The license expiration date is shown on the front of the license.
 The California Department of Insurance (CDI) e-mails a renewal notice approximately 90 days before your license expires.
 If, for some reason, you do not receive a renewal notice, you may Check Your License Status online to review your license expiration date and continuing education credits.
-After reviewing your license status, you can link to CDI's Online Renewal Service.
+After reviewing your license status, you can link to Sircon's Renewal or Reinstate a License service.

 Will I still be able to continue transacting business if my license expires and I haven't received the renewed license?

 Yes, provided that CDI has received your renewal fee was received, and the continuing education hours were completed before the expiration date of the license.
-If these conditions have been met, you may continue operating under the existed license for 60 days or until notified that the renewal application is deficient (Insurance Code Section 1720).
+If these conditions have been met, you may continue operating under the existed license for 60 days or until notified that the renewal application is deficient (Cal, Ins.
+Code 1720).

 What if my renewal is late?

-CDI's online renewal service guides the licensee, step-by-step, through the renewal process by asking he same questions that are asked on the paper renewal application.
+CDI's online renewal service guides the licensee, step-by-step, through the renewal process by asking the same questions that are asked on the paper renewal application.
 The licensee is able to answer the questions online, update contact information (address, e-mail, etc.) and submit a credit card (American Express, VISA, or MasterCard) or debit card (with a VISA or MasterCard logo) payment.
-There is no additional charge for the use of this service.
-Credit and debit card transactions are encrypted and no one but the licensee and his or her credit or debit card company has access to the credit card number.
 Review the Requirements for Late Renewals link before late renewing your license.

-NEW!
-CDI's Online Renewal Service is now available to insurance agents, brokers, and adjusters who want to renew their licenses after the license expiration date has passed.
-Additionally, the Online Renewal Service is available to insurance agents, brokers, and adjusters who previously used the online renewal service as an on-time renewal but were not able to renew their license because not all of the requirements to renew were met prior to the license expiration date.
-The Online Renewal Service now allows these licensees, once their requirements has been met, to complete the renewal of their license by paying the 50 percent late penalty fee.
+Sircon's Renewal or Reinstate a License service is available to insurance agents, brokers, and adjusters who want to renew their licenses after the license expiration date has passed.
+Additionally, the Renewal or Reinstate a License service is available to insurance agents, brokers, and adjusters who previously used the online renewal service as an on-time renewal but were not able to renew their license because not all of the requirements to renew were met prior to the license expiration date.
+The Renewal or Reinstate a License service allows these licensees, once their requirements has been met, to complete the renewal of their license by paying the 50 percent late penalty fee.

-The Online Renewal Service for late renewals is not available to bail agents, who by law must reapply as a new applicant if their license is not renewed prior to the expiration date.
+The Renewal or Reinstate a License service for late renewals is not available to bail agents, who by law must reapply as a new applicant if their license is not renewed prior to the expiration date.
 Please review the following link for Requirements for Late Renewals.

 If my renewal is "late" and I have completed the required continuing education hours, how long does it take to process the "late" renewal?

-If you use CDI's Online Renewal Service and satisfy all of the renewal requirements, the licensing record is updated on the CDI's Web site and the renewed license can immediately be printed using CDI's Print or Download Your License service.
+If you use Sircon's Renewal or Reinstate a License service and satisfy all of the renewal requirements, the licensing record is updated on the CDI's Web site and the renewed license can immediately be printed using CDI's Print or Download Your License service.